luigimorel/yozaclean/README.md

 - [] Add GIS searching
 - [] Add the admin panel for user and business management
 - [] Add admin/user management routes
+- [] Add tests for the app and backend